chris-cooper3/Formula-student-EV-capacity-calculation/README.md

 # Formula-student-EV-Accumulator(battery)-capacity-calculation
 This is a simple physics model to determine the required battery capacity of an EV (electric vehicle) for formula student based upon speed-time data for the formula student endurance event.
 This model does not take into account regenerative braking.
+The efficiency from the motors to the wheel are 100% because we are using in-hub motors.

 [Capacity calculations explanation.pdf](https://github.com/chris-cooper3/Formula-student-EV-capacity-calculation/files/7171135/Capacity.calculations.explanation.pdf) - Explanation of the physics model and calculations in the python code.